 NHS Therapy in London

 The NHS offers a range of free psychological therapies, including short term counselling and CBT.
-You don’t need a referral from a GP – you can access IAPT (Improving Access to Psychological Therapies) here.
+You don’t need a referral from a GP – you can access the NHS Talking Therapies here.

 You’ll normally be offered 6 or 8 weekly sessions, depending on which borough you live in.
 This can be good for short term treatment of depression or anxiety, and your counsellor might be able to suggest longer tern therapies available to you through local charities.